 - Why did you decide to join this company (team / project)?

 - What would you consider ‘success’ in terms of what type of outcome you want to see for this project?

 - What are some team or project accomplishments you are most proud of?

 Everyone loves to talk about themselves, and by asking about the hiring manager’s hopes and desires in relation to the company or team or project, you will gain a lot of clues as it relates to what type of new team member they are looking for.
 What’s more, by asking your interviewer non-stalky questions about themselves, they will relax and open up to you; hopefully building a connection with you.

 Since the interviewer will tell you things that will give you a better idea of the team dynamics, you will then be able to highlight your skills and character traits that you feel will ‘fit’ what the interviewer is looking for.
 And most importantly, gaining this keen insight as to what your future manager enjoys in this company or team or project, as well as his or her goals of the outcome of the study, will help you make an informed decision to accept or decline a future offer.

 Powerful Interview Closure

-When you have committed an interview blunder, another way to recover is to close the interview properly.
+When you have committed an interview failure, another way to recover is to close the interview properly.
 There isn’t a hiring manager alive that doesn’t want to hire people who WANT to work with the company.
 A proper interview closure will make it clear that you do want the position while providing an opportunity for the hiring manager to ensure any outstanding questions or concerns are addressed.